On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 Years ago, I realized that the things that bothered me about other people were qualities that I didn’t like about myself.
 That discovery, while mortifying, has allowed me to work toward course correcting.

-Part of that involves paying particular mind to the inverse—the way people react to and treat me.
-When I sense there is tension or irritation, I make a note and dissect it later to examine my behavior and assess what could have elicited such a response.
+Part of that involves paying particular attention to the inverse—how people react to and treat me.
+When I sense tension or irritation, I make a note and dissect it later to examine my behavior and assess what could have elicited such a response.

 One of the most important things I’ve done to increase my self-awareness is to understand what my emotional pain points are.